Story: Law of the sea

 The United Nations held conferences to sort out these problems.
 Many countries met to discuss ways to protect their ocean regions.

-In 1974 New Zealand and Pacific Island countries joined other countries who said they wanted to control the seas close to them.
-Fisheries were important for the future, and they did not want to compete with fishing boats that arrived from distant countries such as Japan.
+In 1974 New Zealand and Pacific Island countries joined other countries who wanted to control the seas close to them.
+Fisheries were important for the future, and they did not want to have to compete with fishing boats from distant countries such as Japan.

 A new rule

-Finally in 1982 the United Nations adopted a Convention on the Law of the Sea.
+In 1982 the United Nations adopted a Convention on the Law of the Sea.
 This gave coastal countries like New Zealand their own areas of ocean, from which to take fish and other resources.
-It also protected the rights of other countries to sail through coastal areas as well as the high seas.
+It also protected the rights of other countries to sail through coastal waters as well as the high seas.
 Smaller coastal nations felt more secure.

 Benefits for New Zealand

-Because of the 1982 convention, New Zealand gained a huge area for fishing and mining, called the Exclusive Economic Zone.
-It extends for 200 nautical miles (371 kilometres), and New Zealand is allowed to control the taking of resources in it and to ensure that the resources are not used up too quickly.
+Under the 1982 convention, New Zealand gained a huge area for fishing and mining, called the Exclusive Economic Zone, which extends for 200 nautical miles (370 kilometres) from the coast.
+New Zealand is allowed to control how resources are taken within it, and can ensure that these resources are not used up too quickly.